 Option A

-A 16 hour challenge summiting all four 3000ft peaks with link transport, drinks and snacks.
+A 24 hour challenge summiting all four 3000ft peaks using mountain bikes as link transport between the respective peaks.

 Option B

-A 16 hour challenge to summit all four 3000ft peaks using mountain bikes as link transport.
+A 16 hour challenge summiting all four 3000ft peaks using minibus transfers between the respective peaks.

 Option C

-A 2 day challenge either walking between each summit or with link transport between the respective peaks.
+A 2 day challenge either walking between each summit or with link transport between the respective peaks: ie 2 x 12 hrs or 2 x 8 hrs.

 The Lake District 3000 Footers is regarded as a serious mountain challenge which involves walking over varied terrain and can be structured over a one or two day period based on the ability of the group.